-MBA students may audit classes; however, these classes do not count toward your degree and your standard tuition rates apply.
+Foster MBA Elective classes cannot be audited.
+However, MBA students may audit classes in other units or departments; however, these classes do not count toward your degree and your standard tuition rates apply.
 Check the UW website for information on auditing courses.